126ium/packer-builder-rhel-chroot/README.md

 Mozilla Public License 2.0

-Note that this plugin is implemented by forking [AMI Builder (chroot)](https://www.packer.io/docs/builders/amazon-chroot.html) of Packer.
+Note that this plugin is implemented by forking [QEMU chroot builder for Packer](https://github.com/summerwind/packer-builder-qemu-chroot) of Packer.
+Which was implemented by forking [AMI Builder (chroot)](https://www.packer.io/docs/builders/amazon-chroot.html) of Packer.